 In comparison, previous Callaway driver designs had between eight to ten iterations in order to compare performance.

-While it’s hidden within the Callaway Epic Flash, the Flash Face formation appears random, with no discernible pattern or symmetry like those deployed in Callaway’s previous VFT and X Face technologies.
+While it’s hidden within the Callaway Epic Flash driver, the Flash Face formation appears random, with no discernible pattern or symmetry like those deployed in Callaway’s previous VFT and X Face technologies.
 To the eye, the Flash Face design really could only have been conceived with the help of AI.

 Despite being unconventional in appearance, the Flash Face configuration works in a very complex way to elevate the COR and generate extreme ball speeds from out-of-the-middle strikes in the Callaway Epic Flash driver.